 We estimate that we will receive net proceeds from this offering of \$9.55 million, after deducting underwriting discounts and commissions and estimated offering expenses (assuming none of the warrants issued in this offering are exercised).
-We expect to use the net proceeds from this offering to fund the research and development of our product candidates, including Virexxa, as well as future development programs, potential in-licensing of products or technology, capital expenditures, working capital and other general corporate purposes.
-See "Use of Proceeds" for additional information.

-No market for Series B Preferred Stock

-The units will not be certificated and the securities part of such units are immediately separable and will be issued separately in this offering.
-There is no established public trading market for the Series B Preferred Stock or the warrants issued in this offering, and we do not intend to apply to list such Series B Preferred Stock or warrants on any securities exchange or automated quotation system.
+We expect to use the net proceeds from this offering to fund the research and development of our product candidates, including Virexxa, as well as future development programs, potential in-licensing of products or technology, capital expenditures, working capital, repayment of outstanding convertible promissory notes held by Pharmsynthez and other general corporate purposes.
+See "Use of immediately separable and will be issued separately in this offering.
+There is no established public trading market for the Series B Preferred Stock or the warrants issued in this offering, and we do not intend to apply to list such Series B Preferred